-- Please provide your clerk with specific feedback (in addition to ongoing, continuous feedback) and fill out the mid-point ITER form on One45. - 2.
-Review the clerk's Logbook to determine what clinical presentations/procedures, if any, still need to be completed for the book.
-One history and physical must be observed in totality. - 3.
-NEW for Class of 2024, clerks have two new items in their logbook: 1) they must watch the Goals of Care/Advanced Care Planning videocast, 2) they must discuss the Greensleeve with yourself, and if possible, with a patient.
-This is filling an important need in Undergraduate Medical Education which may not be filled in any other rotation.
-We have emphasized that this be completed during the rural FM rotation but if it can be done during the urban FM rotation this is also acceptable.
+- 1. Please provide your clerk with specific feedback (in addition to ongoing, continuous feedback) and fill out the mITER form on One45. - 2.
+Review the clerk's Logbook to determine if any clinical presentations/procedures need to be completed.
+A total of one history and physical must be observed. - 3.
+Last year (Class of 2024), two new items were added to the logbook: 1) clerks must watch the Goals of Care/Advanced Care Planning videocast, 2) clerks must discuss the Green Sleeve with you, and if possible, with a patient.
+This is filling an important need in undergraduate medical education which may not be filled in any other rotation.
+We have emphasized that this be completed during the rural FM rotation, but it is acceptable for this to be completed during the urban FM rotation.